AnyFetch/linkedin-provider.anyfetch.com/README.md

 Linkedin will then call us back on `/init/callback`.
 We'll check our request_token has been granted approval, and store this.

 ## Update

-To update users contact curl on localhost:800
+To update a users document list curl on localhost:8000

 http://localhost:8000/update?access_token=LINKEDIN_ACCESS_TOKEN&documents_per_update=NUMBER_OF_DOCUMENTS&force=1

 Support: `support@anyfetch.com`.